 DO schedule time to enjoy the holidays.
 Penciling in can’t-miss events like Hanukkah dinner at your in-laws’ or your friend’s New Year’s Eve party will help you avoid accidentally scheduling showings or meetings during those times.

 DON’T get distracted by the holidays while you’re working.
 During the hours that you are working, stay focused.
 Avoid shopping for gifts on Amazon, and save your Spotify Christmas playlist for the drive home.
 Be productive while you’re on the clock, so the hours you have to spend away from holiday festivities won’t all be for nothing.

 DO wish your clients happy holidays with a card or a pop-by.
 It’s the perfect excuse to reach out and show a little love.
-Extra credit if you know whether your clients celebrate Christmas, Hanukkah, both, or neither!
+Extra credit if you know whether your clients celebrate Christmas, Hanukkah, and/or Kwanzaa.
 (If you need some inspiration, check out our list of 11 holiday pop-by ideas!)

 The reality is, the work never stops.
 Your real estate business is a huge part of your life (it’s a good thing you’re so passionate about it...and if you’re not, you’re in the wrong business).
 When the holidays roll around, you probably aren’t taking two-week vacations.
 But it is possible to enjoy the holidays without abandoning your clients and sabotaging the business you work so hard on all year long.
 It’s just a matter of refining that perfect blend of work and home life.Happy holidays, friends it will be here sooner than we all think!